-Lori Loughlin Allegedly Having ‘Mental Breakdown’ Amid College Admissions Scandal
+Lori Loughlin Reportedly Having ‘Mental Breakdown’ Amid College Admissions Scandal

 — Citi-Digests (@CDigests) April 30, 2019

-As previously reported by The Inquisitr Lori is said to be devastated by the entire situation, and the fact that her legacy as an actress has been forever tarnished.
+As previously reported by The Inquisitr, Lori is said to be devastated by the entire situation and the fact that her legacy as an actress has been forever tarnished.

-Since the scandal broke, Lori Loughlin has been fired from her jobs at the Hallmark Channel, including movies for the network and the series, When Calls The Heart.
+Since the scandal broke, Lori Loughlin has been fired from her jobs at the Hallmark Channel, including movies for the network and the series When Calls The Heart.
 She’s also been axed from the final season of Fuller House on Netflix.